 Popular Haworthia Varieties Include:

 For this method, you’ll need to choose a healthy, young leaf from your haworthia plant.
 Avoid older leaves near the base of the plant as they don’t root as well as juvenile leaves.

 Make sure your haworthia is at the beginning of its growing season or at the end of its dormancy period.

 Using a small but sharp precision knife, cut off the leaf from the base of the haworthia.
 You can also gently twist the leaf from the plant, but be extremely careful as this might tear the leaf.

-Once you’ve extracted the leaf, dip the edge in rooting hormone if you have it available.
+Once you’ve extracted the leaf, dip the edge in the rooting hormone if available.
 Rooting hormone powder can help speed up the propagation process of your haworthia plant.